Ancaster incident: Civil trial appeal

 Rolph appealed both the amount of damages awarded and Robertson's not-guilty verdict to the Court of King's Bench in Upper Canada.
 The chief justice of the court, William Campbell, went to England before the trial in 1828 because of poor health.
 Therefore, the appeal was only heard by two of the three judges: John Walpole Willis and Levius Peters Sherwood.
-John Rolph continued to represent his brother as the plaintiff and was joined by co-councils for the arguments.
+John Rolph continued to represent his brother as the plaintiff and was joined by co-counsels for the arguments.
 Boulton continued to be the lead counsel for the defence.

 John Rolph argued in the appeal that a new trial was necessary.
 He said that Robertson would have been found guilty if witnesses such as MacNab or Steven were compelled to testify.
-His co-councillors cited cases where associates of crime were able to testify about the actions of others without describing their own conduct, with the judge ruling after each question was asked to determine if it was appropriate to ask, thereby avoiding self-incrimination by the witness.
+His co-counsels cited cases where associates of crime were able to testify about the actions of others without describing their own conduct, with the judge ruling after each question was asked to determine if it was appropriate to ask, thereby avoiding self-incrimination by the witness.
 Rolph stated that Macaulay should have held these witnesses in contempt of court for not testifying.
 Rolph noted that at the civil trial, Boulton suggested that Rolph could seek these testimonies upon appeal, but at the appeal opposed the King's Bench interfering with the trial's decision.
-Rolph also argued that the amount awarded in damages was too low, that Boulton did not charge the attorneys who suggested to the witnesses that they should not testify (although ordered to do so by Macaulay) and that Boulton was allowed to allude to the suspicion of adultery without Rolph allowed to address the concern.
+Rolph also argued that the amount awarded in damages was too low, that Boulton did not charge the attorneys who suggested to the witnesses that they should not testify (although ordered to do so by Macaulay), and that Boulton was allowed to allude to the suspicion of adultery without Rolph allowed to address the concern.

 Willis was one of the two judges during the appeal.